espressif/esp-idf/docs/en/api-guides/external-ram.rst

  * External RAM cannot be used as a place to store DMA transaction descriptors or as a buffer for a DMA transfer to read from or write into.
 Any buffers that will be used in combination with DMA must be allocated using ``heap_caps_malloc(size, MALLOC_CAP_DMA)`` (and can be freed using a standard ``free()`` call.)
  * External RAM uses the same cache region as the external flash.
 This means that often accessed variables in external RAM can be read and modified almost as quickly as in internal ram.
 However, when accessing large chunks of data (>32K), the cache can be insufficient and speeds will fall back to the access speed of the external RAM.
 Moreover, accessing large chunks of data can 'push out' cached flash, possibly making execution of code afterwards slower.
  * External RAM cannot be used as task stack memory; because of this, xTaskCreate and similar functions will always allocate internal memory for stack and task TCBs and xTaskCreateStatic-type functions will check if the buffers passed are internal.
 However, for tasks not calling on code in ROM in any way, directly or indirectly, the menuconfig option :ref:`CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY` will eliminate the check in xTaskCreateStatic, allowing task stack in external RAM.
 Using this is not advised, however.
  * External RAM initialized failed can not be ignored if enabled :ref:`CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY`; because of this, some BSS segment can not be placed into external memory if PSRAM can't work normally and can not be moved to internal memory at runtime because the address of them is defined by linkfile, the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` can't handle this situation,if you want to enable :ref:
    `CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY` the :ref:`CONFIG_SPIRAM_IGNORE_NOTFOUND` will be disabled, and if initialize SPIRAM failed,the system will invoke abort.
+ * External RAM of 4MBit (test up to know) has to be used with one of HSPI/VSPI occupied under 80MHz.
+Select which SPI host to be used by :ref:`CONFIG_SPIRAM_OCCUPY_SPI_HOST`.

 Because there are a fair few situations that have a specific need for internal memory, but it is also possible to use malloc() to exhaust internal memory, there is a pool reserved specifically for requests that cannot be resolved from external memory; allocating task